 The Polish “Blue” Police were created by the Germans shortly after the conquest of Poland.
 The organization, which numbered some 20,000 officers was, from the early days of the occupation, responsible for the enforcement of various German regulations directed against the Polish Jews such as branding, restrictions on the usage of public transportation, curfews, registration of Jewish property, supervision of Jewish forced labor as well as the resettlement of Jews into the ghettos.
 The lecture will focus on the role of the “Blue” police during the later period, when the Polish officers took part in the brutal liquidation of the ghettos in Poland.
 Sometimes acting under the German orders and sometimes demonstrating a surprising degree of own agency, the Polish “Blue” police became one of the deadliest, non-German agents in the destruction of European Jews.

-The lecture will take place in Harris Hall 108 on Monday, October 23 at 5:00 PM.
-A reception will follow.
+The lecture took place in Harris Hall 108 on Monday, October 23 at 5:00 PM.

 Jews and Justice in Communist Poland in the Immediate Aftermath of the Holocaust